swedenconnect/technical-framework/ELN-0612 - BankID Profile for the Swedish eID Framework.md

 - Section 6.2 was updated with a requirement that a BankID Identity Provider should include the `<psc:RequestedPrincipalSelection>` element in its metadata.

 - The recommendation in section 3.2 concerning handling of non default browsers was updated.

+- Section 4.2 was updated with a requirement that ensures that only the intended user sees a sign message.

 **Changes between version 1.0 and 1.1:**